 Winter weather conditions such as accumulated snow, extreme cold, blizzards, and ice are a common occurrence in Canada.
-As a business owner, or someone leasing a commercial property, you’re responsible for protecting your property and the safety of others.
+As a business owner, or someone leasing a commercial property, you’re responsible for protecting your property, and for the safety of your staff and customers.

-Here are some key areas business owners may want to keep an eye on, to prevent any potential damage:
+Here are some of the key areas business owners may want to keep an eye on during the winter months, to prevent any potential damage:

 Snow-covered roofs

-Although roofs are built to withstand accumulated snow, it’s best to avoid letting excess snow or ice accumulate, as this can create ice dams, which can prevent drainage and end up damaging your roof covering as well as the structure of your property.
+Although roofs are built to withstand accumulated snow, it’s best to avoid letting excess snow or ice accumulate, as this can create ice dams.
+These can prevent drainage and end up damaging your roof covering, as well as the structure of your property.

 As a general rule, when snow and ice on a roof exceeds 6 inches, that’s when it should be removed.
-Common risks that should be considered when attempting snow removal include falling, electrocution, and heart attacks.
-Removing snow from a roof can be risky, so it’s important that employers, owners, and workers use safe work methods when attempting this.
+Common risks that should be considered when attempting snow removal include falling, electrocution, and even sudden heart attacks.
+Removing snow from a roof can be risky, so it’s important that employers, owners, and workers use safe work methods when attempting this task.

 Some safety tips to consider before removing snow from a roof: